rricharz/Tek4010/README.md

 Expect a bit of slow down from time to time.
-In my test version the PiDP11 software and the tek4010 software are using all 4 cores of the Raspberry Pi 3B+ running at 60% CPU usage!
+In my test version the PiDP11 software and the tek4010 software are using all 4 cores of the Raspberry Pi 3B+ running at up to 60% CPU usage!
 It's amazing how powerful the Raspberry Pi 3B+ is!

 You cannot use the tek4010 emulator running screens, as it is done in the standard setup of the PiDP using the console, because screens filters the output stream of simh and is